smarthomeNG/plugins/enocean/README.md

 * A5_38_08_03		Dimmer command with specified dim level (0-100)
 * A5_3F_7F		Universal actuator command, e.g. blind control
 * D2_01_07		Simple electronic switch
+* D2_01_12      Slot-in module with 2 channels, no metering capabilities
 ```

 The optional ref_level parameter defines default dim value when dimmer is switched on via on command.